 After entering data then choose the button “” in the above screen.

 After giving full details it returns to the first screen as seen earlier.

 The applicant is hired as well given additional data.

 Once saved, the applicant will be put on hold.

 Creating Applicant Activities- Transfer File

-Then after entering the applicant number then click on “Execute” button.
+Then after entering the application number then click on the “Execute” button.

 Click on “Create Completed Activity”